callstack/linaria/README.md

 - Dynamic runtime-based values are supported using CSS custom properties
 - Function interpolations receive props as the argument for dynamic prop based styling
 - Doesn't require any runtime, just a tiny helper to create the component
+- Supports CSS sourcemaps, so you can easily find where the style was defined

 ## Limitations